WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 ![Line Height Explained](./line-height-explained.png 'Line Height Explained')

-But as we showed in the previous post, a designer may lay things out with the attributes of fonts.
+But as we showed in the previous post, a designer may lay things out with attributes of fonts.
 This makes that the default size of a layout box in CSS may not work as what you expected.

 To make a bridge connects CSS layout box and the designer's world, we need to take the `line-height` into consideration when we setting up margins.
-In fact, I developed a solution: Normalized Layout Box to shrink the layout box's size to the designer purposed one.
+In fact, I developed a solution: Normalized Layout Box -- to shrink the layout box's size to the designer purposed one.

 ![Normalized Layout Box](./normalized-layout-box.png 'Normalized Layout Box')